Dynamic Asynchronous Iterations: Results

 \section{Results}

-This section generalises the static ACO and AMCO conditions described in Section~\ref{sec:static-results}.
-It then goes on to prove analogous correctness theorems for the dynamic model.

-However before doing so, some additional definitions are needed.
-As would be expected, information from non-participating nodes that is still ``in-flight'' may interfere with the convergence of $\delta$.
-Therefore a notion is needed of a state only containing information for the current set of participants. \begin{definition} A state $x$ is \emph{\accordant{}} with respect to a set of participants $p$ if every inactive node is assigned the inactive state, i.e. $\forall i \notin p : x_i = \bot_i$.
-The set of states that are \accordant{} with $p$ is denoted as $\accSet$. \end{definition} It is also important to be careful about the notion of equality in the upcoming definitions.
-Due to the changing set of participants there are now two possible definitions for equality over states.
-Equality over the entire state:
+Before we generalise the ACO and AMCO conditions, some additional definitions are needed.
+As would be expected, information from non-participating nodes that is still ``in-flight'' from a previous epoch may interfere with the convergence of $\delta$ in the current epoch.
+Therefore a notion is needed of a state only containing information for the current set of participants. \begin{definition}[Accordant states] A state $x$ is \emph{\accordant{}} with respect to a set of participants $p$ if every inactive node is assigned the inactive state, i.e. $\forall i \notin p : x_i = \bot_i$.
+The set of states that are \accordant{} with $p$ is denoted as $\accSet$. \end{definition} When in the dynamic world we also need to take more care about the properties of $\initialSet$, the set of initial states which the iteration can converge from.
+The static ACO conditions in Definition~\ref{def:static-aco} implicitly take the first box to be the set of initial states, i.e. $X = B(0)$, whilst the static AMCO conditions implicitly assume any state is valid, i.e. $\initialSet = \state$.
+However, the former approach no longer works in the dynamic world as we are forced to have different sets of boxes for each epoch and set of participants, and the latter is unnecessarily restrictive, as some iterative algorithms may only converge when started from certain states.